Customize login methods

 - Passwords are scoped per app.
 Each application manages its own password configuration and status for the user.
 For more about authenticator scoping models (global, per app, or per device), see [Manage authenticators](/guides/user/manage_authenticators).

 - Unlocking applies only to the specific app where the password is locked.
-Use the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator) to unlock locked password authenticators.
+You can unlock locked password authenticators in the [Admin Portal](/guides/user/manage_authenticators#manage-authenticator-status) or using the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator).

 ## Email magic links